Fall 2013 – Summer 2014

 The Materials Engineering degree is a cooperative program leading to a B.Eng. and includes formal industrial work periods.
 It is built on a strong background of mathematics, basic sciences, computer skills and applications, and specific engineering and design courses to provide up-to-date training in materials engineering.
 Students take core courses covering processing, fabrication, applications, and performance of materials, namely metals, ceramics, polymers, and composites.
 The program is fully accredited by the Canadian Engineering Accreditation Board (CEAB) and is designed to offer students exceptional training for employment in the field.
 The core courses are supplemented by complementary courses, which provide a diverse selection of specialties for the graduating engineer.
 The course structure is reinforced with laboratory exercises.
 Graduates find employment in a wide range of industries, including the resource and manufacturing sectors.
 Students in the Co-op program benefit from practical learning experience gained from work-term employment in meaningful engineering jobs, as well as non-tangible learning experiences arising from the responsibilities required to obtain and successfully complete the work terms.

 Regarding the Co-op program fees, an amount of $200 will be billed during ten consecutive terms for a total amount of $2,000 before graduation.
 These fees cover expenses directly related to the operation of the Co-op program.
-Students must register for each of their industrial training courses and pay the associated fees by the Minerva Course Change (drop/add) deadlines or late fees will apply.
+Students must register for each of their industrial training courses within the university registration period for returning students or late fees will apply.
 Before registering for any work term course, students must contact the Materials Co-op Liaison Officer for approval.

-Program credit weight: 147-148 credits Program credit weight for CEGEP students: 118-119 credits In addition to regular courses and laboratories, the B.Eng.
+Program credit weight: 148 credits Program credit weight for CEGEP students: 119 credits In addition to regular courses and laboratories, the B.Eng.
 Materials Engineering curriculum includes seminars, colloquia, and student projects reinforced by field trips to industrial operations.
-Students entering this program must plan their schedule of ...
+Students entering this program must plan their schedule of studies in ...